Blockchain explained: A practical guide from concepts to use cases

 • Web2 introduced interactivity and social media, but also led to centralized control by major platforms like Facebook and Google, which hold vast power over user data and content.

 • Web3, coined by Gavin Wood in 2014, aims to reverse this centralization trend by creating a decentralized internet where users have greater control over their data.
-Blockchain enables this decentralization by distributing data across multiple nodes, preventing any single entity, therefore preventing any single entity from monopolizing information or controlling access to the web.
+Blockchain enables this decentralization by distributing data across multiple nodes, preventing any single entity from monopolizing information or controlling access to the web.

 The term "onchain" has become the web3 equivalent of "online."
 Just as the internet revolution moved our activities online, blockchain is moving interactions onchain—extending far beyond value transfers into a whole ecosystem of decentralized applications.